 "Send us two dollars and we will send you by return mail the first book with full instructions and twenty examination papers.
 Each month thereafter you send us one dollar until

-you have sent us seven dollars, including the two dollars sent at the beginning.
+Lach month thereatter you send us one dollar until you have sent us seven dollars, including the two dollars sent at the beginning.
 GRADUATION FEE EXTRA.
 An additional charge of five dollars is made for the certificate or diploma.
 You are not required to pay this until you have completed the course.